jamesgregorystewart/LeetCode/notes/algos/graphs.md

 ### Tips

 You can process elements by level by processing the length of the queue at a time.
 I.e. all nodes 1 level from origin, all nodes 2 levels from origin, etc. This may be useful when trying to find the minimum path from a point, can be either a tree, graph or matrix.
 Another thing to note here is the use of the is_valid_move() function to check whether the next move is valid or not.

+You can also perform a bi-directional BFS wherein you BFS from two endpoints until they meet

 Problem: [Shortest Path in Binary Matrix](https://leetcode.com/explore/learn/card/graph/620/breadth-first-search-in-graph/3896/)